lafesmith/MCAD-MAGWD-Capstone-Archive/README.md

-# MCAD-MAGWD-Capstone-Archive
+# MCAD.online

-An archive of MA in Graphic and Web Design Capstone projects.
+A showcase of work for students in the [MA in Graphic and Web Design](https://mcad.edu/magwd)